flavorjones/irc-notification-resource/MAKING_A_RELEASE.md

 - [ ] Update `README.md` if necessary
 - [ ] Commit and push.
 - [ ] Create a git tag and push it
-- [ ] `make all docker-push`
+- [ ] `make all` to create a docker image
-- [ ] Push the docker image with a specific tag name, e.g. `docker push flavorjones/irc-notification-resource:v1.1.0`
+- [ ] Tag the docker image, e.g. `docker tag flavorjones/irc-notification-resource:latest flavorjones/irc-notification-resource:v1.1.0`
+- [ ] `make docker-push`
 - [ ] Copy README to dockerhub overview
+- [ ] Create a github release with CHANGELOG snippet as description